hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 ## Loops

-Typically, when you are running analyses on the cluster, you are running multiple commands which correspond to inidvidual steps in your workflow.
+Typically, when you are running analyses on the cluster, you are running multiple commands which correspond to individual steps in your workflow.
 We learned earlier that we can compile these commands into a single shell script to make this process more efficient.
-What if we could further increase our efficiency so that the same series of commands could be easily repeated for each indvidual sample in our dataset?
+What if we could further increase our efficiency so that the same series of commands could be easily repeated for each sample in our dataset?
 We can do this with the use of loops in Shell!

 Looping is a concept shared by several programming languages, and its implementation in bash is very similar to other languages.